open-edge-platform/virtual-edge-node/edge-node-simulator/test/README.md

 APIUSER="" # The orch keycloak user - to retrieve token for Infrastructure Manager REST API interactions - if not specified goes to default
 APIPASS="" # The orch keycloak user password - to retrieve token for Infrastructure Manager REST API interactions - if not specified goes to default
 PROJECT="" # The project name in which the ONBUSER and APIUSER belong to.
+PROJECTID="" # The project ID in which the APIUSER and APIPASS belong to.
 ```

 ## Edge Node Simulator Deployment